devopstf/iperf-multicast/README.md

 Work in progress you can contribute to:

 * Prompting for the parameters to be populated into ``.env`` file.
-* Getting iperf to generate multicast traffic from within an OCP cluster, and listening to it from outside.
+* Getting iperf to generate multicast traffic from within an OCP cluster, and listening to it from outside. [x]
+* Setting up the traffic generator as an Openshift's ``job`` instead of a simple pod.